-- The local will now conduct nominations for delegates and alternate delegates to the international convention in June, 2016. - Delegate nominations and elections are being conducted pursuant to the Rules for the 2015-2016 IBT International Delegate and Officer Election.
+- The local will now conduct nominations for delegates and alternate delegates to the international convention in June, 2021. - Delegate nominations and elections are being conducted pursuant to the Rules for the 2020-2021 IBT International Delegate and Officer Election.
 Copies of the Rules are available for review. - The number of delegates this local is entitled to send to the convention is \\\\\.
 The number of alternate delegates this local is entitled to send is \\\\\.
-The local will/will not pay the expenses of \\\\\\ alternate delegates. - Any member in good standing with dues paid through \\\\\\ may nominate or second a nomination. - Any member may nominate more than one candidate. - A member may be nominated by more than one person to guard against the nominator proving to be ineligible. - Nominations and seconds can be made in writing received by 5:00 p.m. the day before the meeting (5:00 p.m. the day of the meeting if the meeting is scheduled for the evening of a day that the local union office is open for business) and will be read at the beginning of the floor nominations.
-Advise the attendees if no written nominations were received before the deadline. - Acceptances can be in writing received not later than the time of the member's nomination today. - No one may be a candidate for both delegate and alternate delegate. - To be a candidate one must be a member in continuous good standing of this local union for 24 months with dues paid through \\\\\\. - When you rise to nominate, second, or accept, please state your name, spell your last name and give the last four digits of your social security number. - The order of candidates' names on the ballot will be determined by lot after the meeting, not by the order of nomination. - Nominees should remain after the close of nominations for a candidates' meeting.
-At that meeting, each nominee must provide the local with the names and last four digits of the social security numbers of all his or her nominators and seconders.
-(Use the Candidate Information Sheet mentioned above See Tab 10 for the sheet) - Slates may be formed by filing a slate declaration form within three days of the candidates' meeting.
+The local will/will not pay the expenses of \\\\\\ alternate delegates.

+- Any member in good standing with dues paid through \\\\\ may nominate or second a nomination. - Any member may nominate more than one candidate. - A member may be nominated by more than one person to guard against the nominator proving to be ineligible. - Nominations and seconds can be made in writing received by 5:00 p.m. the day before the meeting (5:00 p.m. the day of the meeting if the meeting is scheduled for the evening of a day that the local union office is open for business) and will be read at the beginning of the floor nominations. - Advise the attendees if no written nominations were received before the deadline. - Acceptances can be in writing received not later than the time of the member's nomination today. - No one may be a candidate for both delegate and alternate delegate. - To be a candidate one must be a member in continuous good standing of this local union for 24 months with dues paid through \\\\\\. - When you rise to nominate, second, or accept, please state your name, spell your last name and give your complete mailing address, including zip code.
+You may also elect to state the last four digits of your social security or social insurance number. - The order of candidates' names on the ballot will be determined by lot after the meeting, not by the order of nomination. - Nominees should remain after the close of nominations for a candidates' meeting.
+At that meeting, each nominee must provide the local with the names and complete mailing addresses, including zip code, of all his or her nominators and seconders.
+If they consent, the candidate will also provide the last four digits of the social security or social insurance number of each nominator and seconder.
+(Use the Candidate Information Sheet mentioned above See Tab 11 for the sheet) - Slates may be formed by filing a slate declaration form within three days of the candidates' meeting.
 The chair has (or should have) slate declaration forms available at the meeting.
-Slate forms must be filed with the Secretary-Treasurer with a copy sent to the Election Supervisor.
+Slate forms must be filed with the Secretary-Treasurer with a copy sent to the Election Supervisor. - If a member has a dispute concerning the conduct of this meeting or the eligibility of any nominator, second, or candidate, he/she must file a written protest with the Election Supervisor within two working days.